-The United States Preventive Services Task Force (USPSTF) recommends that CRC screening begin at age 45 for both men and women at average risk, a change from the previous recommendation to begin screening at age 50.
-In 2023, universal coverage of CRC screening at age 45 is now covered by most all health plans.
-People who are in good health and with a life expectancy of more than 10 years should continue regular colorectal cancer screening through the age of 75.
+The United States Preventive Services Task Force (USPSTF) recommends that CRC screening begin at age 45 for both men and women of average risk, a change from the previous recommendation to begin screening at age 50.
+In 2023, universal coverage of CRC screening at age 45 is now offered by most all health plans.
+People in good health and with a life expectancy of over 10 years should continue regular colorectal cancer screening through age 75.
 For those older than 75, the decision to screen should be based on a conversation with their health care provider.